OCA/stock-logistics-workflow/stock_lock_lot/README.rst

 2. Select one 'Lot/Serial Number' and check 'Blocked' field
 3. Now you cannot move that 'Lot/Serial Number' to any location that does not have the 'Allow Locked' field checked

+**Reservation Behavior:**

+By default, locked lots are automatically excluded from stock reservations.
+When creating outgoing orders (sales orders, transfers, etc.), the system will only reserve from unlocked lots.
+This prevents blocked inventory from being allocated to orders.

+However, you can configure this behavior at the product category level:

+-  Go to *Sales > Configuration > Product Categories*
+-  In the Warehouse section, check "Allow reservation of locked lots"
+-  When enabled, locked lots in this category can still be reserved for orders, but they cannot be moved unless the destination location allows locked lots

+This is useful when you want to:

+-  Reserve specific inventory for future use but prevent actual movement
+-  Hold stock for quality inspection while still planning orders

+To override this behavior in custom operations, use the 'force_allow_locked_lots' context.

+**Example Scenarios:**

+-  **Quality Hold**: Lock a lot for quality inspection - it won't be reserved for customer orders unless the category allows reservation
+-  **Expired Stock**: Lock expired lots to prevent them from being shipped

 Bug Tracker
 ===========